Unleashed (Skillet album)

 Unleashed is the ninth studio album by American Christian rock band Skillet, released on August 5, 2016.
 The album was announced on May 20, 2016, and a lyric video was released for the track "Feel Invincible" at the same time on the band's YouTube channel.
 Six days later, the band released a lyric video for the track "Stars" on their YouTube channel.
-The album was certified gold on December 4, 2018, selling 500,000 copies.
+The album was certified gold by the RIAA on December 4, 2018, selling 500,000 copies.

 Recording

 On February 16, 2015, Skillet announced they were writing material for a new album with recording to begin in June with a potential release in the late half of 2015 or early 2016, however it got pushed back to a later-2016 release date on August 5, 2016.
 The band worked with Brian Howes, who previously produced their 2006 album, Comatose, along with producers Kevin Churko, Neal Avron and Seth Mosley.
 Cooper stated he felt "'really inspired'" before going into the studio to record the music.
 Even though he said "'the songs are very aggressive, very in-your-face'", he said the new material is genuine to the Skillet sound they have crafted.

 On April 8, Skillet released a preview of a new song, later revealed to be called "Out of Hell", on their social media pages.
 On May 20, 2016, the album's title, Unleashed, was announced and is to be released on August 5, 2016, on Atlantic Records.
 A lyric video, "Feel Invincible", was also made available.
 On May 26, the lyric video and digital single "Stars" was released, along with a preview for another song titled "Back from the Dead".
 On July 8, the full version of "Back from the Dead" was made available for purchase online, followed by "I Want to Live" on July 29.